 A cut diamond that is set in any piece of jewelry or engagement ring has an anatomy.
 The anatomy of a diamond, as well as, the relative proportions of that anatomy plays a significant role in the amount of light that is reflected from the stone, and how that light is reflected.
 It has everything to do with how much sparkle, brilliance and fire a diamond has and contributions significantly to determining its value.

 Facets, angles and edges are the different components of a cut diamond that make up the various parts of its anatomy.

-The pavilion, which is the lower tapered end of a diamond, is composed of facets and sometimes ends with a "Culet".
-Which is a tiny facet that cutters often include to protect the tip of the pavilion.
+The pavilion, which is the lower tapered end of a diamond, is composed of facets and sometimes ends with a "Culet" which is a tiny facet that cutters often include to protect the tip of the pavilion.

 A well cut diamond's purpose is to reflect the most light by having light enter the stone and reflect back out through the table.
 If the proportions within a diamond's anatomy are off, light will escape through the pavilion or bounce sideways.
-And, if the individual components within each part of a diamond's anatomy (facets, angles and edges) are poorly placed or misaligned, the light that passes through the diamond won't be as concentrated and will affect the quality of the cut.
+And, if the individual components within each part of a diamond's anatomy (facets, angles and edges) are poorly placed or misaligned, the light that passes through the diamond will not be as concentrated and will affect the quality of the cut.

 By understanding the anatomy of a diamond, one is able to appreciate the balance a master cutter must achieve when faced with a diamond in the rough and the importance of how a diamond is cut.
-A diamond's beauty lies in its ability to reflect light and it's a diamond's anatomy and how each part of that anatomy works in harmony that determines how well a diamond will perform and absolutely its value.
+A diamond's beauty lies in its ability to reflect light and it is a diamond's anatomy and how each part of that anatomy works in harmony that determines how well a diamond will perform and absolutely its value.